Generic name: sodium polystyrene sulfonate [ SOE-dee-um-pol-ee-STEER-een-SUL-foe-nate ]

 drugs that weaken the immune system such as cancer medicine, steroids, and medicines to prevent organ transplant rejection.

 This list is not complete.
-Other drugs may interact with sodium polystyrene sulfonate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Kionex, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Kionex (sodium polystyrene sulfonate)